feltroidprime/encodePacked-cairo/README.md

 > ## ⚠️ alpha version Code ! ⚠️
 >
-> Expect rapid iteration and support for little/big endian values, further gas optimisations and more documentation and examples.
+> Expect rapid iteration and support for little/big endian values, automatic bit_length detection, further gas optimisations and more documentation and examples.
 >

 ## - Setup for development